Diversity and professional development go hand-in-hand

-Epstein Becker Green is also a founding sponsor of the Women Business Leaders of the U.S. Health Care Industry Foundation, we strive to help senior executive women in the health care industry create meaningful cross-sector relationships, expand their leadership, and harness their collective power to improve the industry.
+Epstein Becker Green is also a founding sponsor of WBL (Women Business Leaders of the U.S. Health Care Industry Foundation), whose mission is to help senior executive women in the health care industry create meaningful cross-sector relationships, expand their leadership, and harness their collective power to improve the industry.

 These opportunities not only provide learning and professional development, they also help our attorneys foster business development and client relationships.

 We believe that mentors and sponsors can contribute enormously to the success of an attorney’s career and satisfaction.
 Our mentoring program allows every attorney to be oriented and integrated into the firm’s culture and work environment.